Navigating AI: A Beginner’s Guide for Court Professionals

 Models: In AI, models are the outcome of learning.
 Once a machine has learned enough, it creates a mathematical model that it can use to apply that knowledge to new situations.
 With a model, the machine can make predictions or decisions without being explicitly programmed for the exact scenario it’s facing.

-Large Language Models (LLMs): A specific type of machine learning model that’s based on a new AI algorithm (e.g., Transformer algorithm) and large amounts of training data.
-LLMs fall under the umbrella of AI but are specifically designed so that AI solutions can process and generate human-like text that’s coherent and contextually relevant.
-They’re especially helpful in creating chatbots and doing tasks that involve language generation and text completion.
+Large Language Models (LLMs): This specific type of machine learning is based on a new AI algorithm (e.g., Transformer algorithm) and large amounts of training data.

 Data Processing: It’s how computers organize, analyze, and make sense of data in a way that it becomes useful for us.
 It includes tasks like sorting, filtering, and transforming data for analysis, even manipulating raw data to extract meaningful insights.
 Data processing is often used to weed through massive amounts of data to find the useful bits we need.